-This month’s cover story features Timbuk Farms, an Columbus, Ohio-area business many of you may have visited during the Cultivate17 floriculture tours.
-Lead by owner Jim Gibson and his wife LaVonda, Timbuk has taken the opportunity to review its business in the last year and then evolve it into something better.
+This month’s cover story features Timbuk Farms, a Columbus, Ohio-area business many of you may have visited during the Cultivate17 floriculture tours.
+Led by owner Jim Gibson and his wife LaVonda, Timbuk has taken the opportunity to review its business in the last year and then evolve it into something better.
 As succulents have become more popular, especially with younger consumers, Timbuk saw an opportunity to add a new revenue stream and build a new succulent brand.
-Less than a year since Timbuk added succulents, but Gibson says the customers already love the new offerings, and despite a few small mistakes along the way, the program is on its way to becoming a consistent source of income.
+It's been less than a year since Timbuk added succulents, but Gibson says the customers already love the new offerings, and despite a few small mistakes along the way, the program is on its way to becoming a consistent source of income.

 “We’re really going to work hard on holidays and try to get steady, year-round income,” he says.
 “And then when you get into spring and summer, we’ll see [how it goes].
 But that’s our goal.”
 You can start reading the story here.

 Also in this issue, Dr. Christopher J. Currey writes about how growers can combat liner stretch, John Bartok offers his insight into labor costs and Leslie Halleck explores the do's and don'ts of promoting from within.